 The JWS JSON Serialization represents digitally signed or MACed content as a JSON object.
-Unlike the JWS Compact Serialization, content using the JWS JSON Serialization can be secured with more than one digital signature and/or MAC value.
+Content using the JWS JSON Serialization can be secured with more than one digital signature and/or MAC operation.
+This representation is neither optimized for compactness nor URL-safe.